Thermodynamics of Einstein static Universe with boundary: Introduction

 \section{Introduction}

 Recently the possible connection between the entropy of the de Sitter state and the entropy of the static Einstein Universe has been discussed and it was found that these entropies can be parametrically equal.\cite{Kaloper2024} Here we consider the exact connection, in which the entropy of both states has the Bekenstein-Hawking value $A/4G$.
-The reason for that is the specific symmetry of both states, due to which the curvature is constant in space and time.
+Here $A$ is the area of the cosmological horizon in the de Sitter case.
+In the $S^3$ Universe, $A$ is the area of the equator, which serves as the physical boundary separating two static Einstein Universes.
+This boundary plays the same role as the de Sitter cosmological horizon.
+The connection between the thermodynamics of the de Sitter state and the static Universe follows from the specific symmetries of both states, due to which the curvature is constant in space and time.
+The constant curvature provides the constant local temperature in both systems.

 In the de Sitter state this is the symmetry of the space-time with respect to the combined translations, which in the Minkowski limit becomes the invariance of under translations.
 This symmetry gives rise to the local thermodynamics of the de Sitter state, which is characterized by the local temperature.\cite{Volovik2024f,Volovik2024g} This consideration is based on observation, that matter immersed in the de Sitter vacuum feels the de Sitter vacuum as the heat bath with the local temperature $T=H/\pi$, where $H$ is the Hubble parameter, see also Ref.\cite{Maxfield2022}.
 This temperature is twice the Gibbons-Hawking temperature, $T_{\rm GH}=H/2\pi$.
 But this leads to the local thermodynamics with the entropy density, which gives rise to the holographic connection between the bulk entropy of the Hubble volume and the surface Gibbons-Hawking entropy of the cosmological horizon, $S_{\rm bulk}=S_{\rm surface}= A/4G$.